datanav/docs/hub/documentation/service-configuration/pipes/configuration-sources-rest.rst

    * - ``payload``
      - Object, string or array
      - The value to use as payload for the operation.
-Note that this property can be defined in the specified ``operation`` section of the :ref:`REST system <rest_system>` as well.
-Note that if the payload is an object (dictionary) and the system operation also defines a ``payload`` of the same type, then these will be merged before being used in the operation.
-In the merge operation, payload property values from the source take precedence over properties defined on the system.
-Also note that if the data type of the source ``payload`` and operation ``payload`` differ, then the source payload will take precedence and the operations payload will be ignored.
-This property supports the ``Jinja`` template (https://palletsprojects.com/p/jinja/) syntax with the named parameters ``properties``, ``url``, ``request_params``, ``since`` and ``headers`` available to the template.
+Note that this property can be defined in the specified ``operation`` section of the :ref:`REST system <rest_system>` as well, with the one on the source configuration taking precedence if defined both places.
+This property supports the ``Jinja`` template (https://palletsprojects.com/p/jinja/) syntax with the named variables ``properties``, ``url``, ``request_params``, ``since`` and ``headers`` available to the template.
 If the operation supports paging then ``previous_body`` and ``previous_headers`` are available for all page requests except the first.
 Tip: use Jinja's `"is defined" <https://jinja.palletsprojects.com/en/3.1.x/templates/#tests>`_